skiptools/skip-ui/README.md

 ## Contributing

 We welcome contributions to SkipUI.
-The Skip product [documentation](https://skip.tools/docs/) includes helpful instructions on local Skip library development.
+The Skip product [documentation](https://skip.tools/docs/contributing/) includes helpful instructions and tips on local Skip library development.

 The most pressing need is to implement more core components and view modifiers.
 View modifiers in particular are a ripe source of low-hanging fruit.
 The Compose `Modifier` type often has built-in functions that replicate SwiftUI modifiers, making these SwiftUI modifiers easy to implement.
 To help fill in unimplemented API in SkipUI: